11 Awesome Dining Room Mirror Ideas

 Mirrored China Cabinet In The luxury Dining Room

 Another way to get a mirror in the dining room is by using a mirrored china cabinet.
 This gives dual functionality, with storage and reflection.
 Here a slender china cabinet sits between two airy windows.
-The mirror reflects the crystal chandelier and the flocked gilt wallpaper.
-It's an elegant use of design in what appears to be a small dining room.

-8. In A Contemporary Space Use A Large Minimally Framed Mirror
+8. In A Contemporary Space, Use A Large, Minimally Framed Mirror

 Space of meeting dining room with big center minimally framed mirror and two dark contrasted chairs.

 In this loft dining room, every piece screams perfection.
-The simple dining table with bench seating, the black pendant lights, the track spotlights, the large abstract art piece, and of course, the mirror.
-We love this because though the mirror is used for reflection, it's also a piece of artwork.
-The slender frame acts as a delicate outline for the large sheet of glass.
-And the abstract art piece is the perfect size in conjunction with it.
+The simple dining table with bench seating, the black pendant lights, the track spotlights, the large abstract art piece, and, of course, the mirror.

 9. Match Your Mirror To Your Light Fixtures